Aspen-Language/aspenBook/Chapter1/IntroductionToFunctionalProgramming.md

-# Introduction to Functional programming
+# Introduction to Functional Programming